pgeu/pgeu-system/docs/confreg/personaldata.md

 with future events (for example, to provide venues with examples and common responses).

+Pronouns
+:  This data is aggregated so that it can be used for statistics.

 This data is never purged automatically.
 Instead there is a button at the top of the conference administration dashboard that gets enabled when the conference has finished, and remains enabled until the data